marckean/marcseparation/_docs/33-alex_mental_health.md

 ### The house just about burns down

-January 14, 2020 - The kitchen stove was left on from breakfast, I walked into the kitchen at 2.15pm and found it had been left on, the stove was hot and drawing a tone of electricity, I was paying the electricity bill, and the house could have caught fire.
+January 14, 2020 - The kitchen stove was left on from breakfast, I walked into the kitchen at 2.15pm and found it had been left on, the stove was hot and drawing a ton of electricity, I was paying the electricity bill, and the house could have caught fire.

 ### The grass that was for sale